 So what’s next?

 Hardcore fans of Jessica Jones, Daredevil, and the rest of them are out there.
 They’re begging Netflix to reconsider cancellation or to give proper endings to each series.
 Though reboots are increasingly popular these days, it’s hard to imagine Netflix ever having the opportunity to produce more Marvel series with the upcoming release of Disney+.
-The streaming service is set to launch in November of 2019.
+The streaming service is launching in November of 2019.
 It will feature all Disney-owned media and will focus on family-friendly content.
 The new streaming platform will take on serialized Marvel content with the release of new series such as a Loki solo project, WandaVision, and Falcon and Winter Solider.
 Only time will tell if these new shows suffer the same fate as the beloved Netflix series.

 While fans may be devastated over the loss of these fan-favorite characters, the actors who play them are just as upset.
 A non-saturation clause was written up at the beginning of the Marvel-Netflix collaboration.
 As such, the characters are prevented from appearing in any content not produced by Netflix.
 So, even if Disney+ decided to take a swing at things, they’d be temporarily prevented from doing so.
 In a recent Tweet, Krysten Ritter (who plays Jessica Jones) wrote, ” I would play JJ again in a HEARTBEAT”.
 Charlie Cox, star of Daredevil, seems even more eager to return.
 “I live in hope because I loved the character and I loved the job,” he stated in a recent article.
 I don’t think anybody should be getting their hopes up.
 However, I won’t be surprised if we haven’t seen the last of these troubled heroes.